 - FLOOR: Rounding in Excel isn’t always about getting to the nearest integer—sometimes you need to align numbers to a specified multiple.
 The FLOOR function is perfect for such a scenario when you need to round down to the nearest multiple.

-- CEILING: The CEILING function, in stark contrast to FLOOR, rounds a number up to the nearest multiple.
+- CEILING: The CEILING function, unlike FLOOR, rounds a number up to the nearest multiple.

-With each of these functions addressing a specific rounding need, mastering them will allow you to handle virtually any rounding task in Excel.
+With each of these functions targeting a specific rounding need, mastering them will allow you to handle virtually any rounding task in Excel.

 The ROUND Function: Your First Step Towards Precision